kyma-project/website/content/blog-posts/2022-05-05-release-notes-2.2/index.md

 ### Istio upgraded to 1.13.2

-With this release, we've upgraded Istio from 1.12.3 to 1.13.2.
+We've upgraded Istio from 1.12.3 to 1.13.2.
 For more details on the introduced changes, read the official [Istio 1.13.2 release notes](https://istio.io/latest/news/releases/1.13.x/announcing-1.13.2/).